-We recommend looking for sperm tests that measure quantity and quality.
+We recommend looking for sperm tests that measure quantity and quality, like the Proov Sperm Test.
 You want to ensure he has an adequate amount of sperm, but also that they’re capable of swimming to their destination — the egg!

 If his results show suboptimal sperm, there are plenty of improvements you can try, along with consulting your doctor.